strongswan/swidGenerator/README.rst

     Generate Software IDs

     optional arguments:
-      -h, --help            show this help message and exit --doc-separator DOCUMENT_SEPARATOR
+      -h, --help            show this help message and exit.
+      --doc-separator DOCUMENT_SEPARATOR
-                            Specify a separator string by which the SWID XML documents are separated. e.g for 1 newline use $'\n' --regid REGID         Specify the regid value (used in the <Entity> tag for the regid attribute).Shall not contain any whitespace characters
+                            Specify a separator string by which the SWID XML documents are separated. e.g for 1 newline use $'\n'.
+      --regid REGID         Specify the regid value (used in the <Entity> tag for the regid attribute).
+Shall not contain any whitespace characters.
       --environment {dpkg,rpm,auto}
                             Specify the environment to be used.
 Defaults to auto.
 If the environment can not be autodetected the